algd/algd.github.io/_posts/2018-05-05-parallel-stream-processing.markdown

 Starting [Count words] for [item 2]
 ...
 {% endhighlight %}

-> One actor waits for the futures to be completed and the other executes the remaining steps ![Image4][image4]

 The main difference between the custom graph and `mapAsync` is that the latter executes the task inside the `Future` and in the completion callback pushes the item to the stream, while the custom graph lets the actor execute the logic.